 Retroperitoneal inflammation is swelling that occurs in the retroperitoneal space.

 The retroperitoneal space is in front of the lower back and behind the abdominal lining (peritoneum).
-Organs in this space include the pancreas, spleen, and kidneys.
+Organs in this space include the:

 Learn more about Retroperitoneal inflammation